MyTooliT/ICOc/readme.md

 #### Double and Triple Measurements

-A single vector fits into a single CAN20 message.
+A single vector fits into a single CAN 2.0 message.
 A CAN message contains a message counter that cyclically increments from 0-255.
 Thus each vector generates a single entry that contains a message counter value(MsgCounter).
 Moreover, each received CAN message gets time stamped (Time Stamp).
 Time Stamps in reference to the message counters may be used to determine the correct sampling frequency, message losses and to determine the message jitter (Maximum-Minimums Time determines a jitter).
 Furthermore, the message value represents the ADC value from the conversion from a sensor voltage to a sensor value.
 Each sensory value transforms to the calibrated International System of Unit (SI) by processing kx+d and the corresponding k and d may be taken from the EEPROM by the configuration commands 0x60(Calibration Factor k) and 0x61(Calibration Factor d).
 Please see the following example:

 [I](1076702ms): MsgCounter: 197; TimeStamp: 238783540.943ms; AccX 32682; AccY 10904; AccZ 10957;
 [I](1076703ms): MsgCounter: 198; TimeStamp: 238783541.115ms; AccX 32654; AccY 10984; AccZ 10972;